Rizucuu/A3-tracker/README.md

 ## Guidance for future developers:
 ### Architecture and Technology Stack:
-a.
-The current application (Cinephile's Attic) is built using a single page application (SPA) architecture.
+* The current application (Cinephile's Attic) is built using a single page application (SPA) architecture.
 This approach allows for a seamless user experience by dynamically updating content without page reloads.
 This application is responsive for both mobile and desktop devices.
-b.
-The technology stack includes HTML, CSS, and JavaScript for the front-end, along with a backend code for a minimal web server.
+* The technology stack includes HTML, CSS, and JavaScript for the front-end, along with a backend code for a minimal web server.
 This application implement local storage for keeping track of data in users' browsers, and persistent access between sessions.
 ### General Purpose of Cinephile's Attic:
 * Allowing users to create a personalized watchlist of movies they’ve watched, which includes viewing history, film ratings and reviews.
 * Giving users the ability to rate and review movies they've watched.